Accepting our Terms of Business

 We are covered by the Financial Services Compensation Scheme (FSCS).
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 Insurance advising and arranging is covered by the FSCS for 100% of your claim if it relates to compulsory insurance.
 For other cases, it is covered for 90% of the claim, with no upper limit.
 The FSCS does not cover reinsurance, marine, aviation or transport business or credit insurance.

-- Other fees in place of, or in addition to, the commission we earn from insurers.
-We will advise you of any such fees before you take the policy out or before any mid-term adjustments.
+We may also charge you other fees in place of, or in addition to, the commission we earn from insurers.
+We will advise you of any such fees before you take the policy out.
+If we receive such fees and commission from insurers, this will be confirmed in writing to you before you take the policy out.

 Additionally, we also receive remuneration in certain circumstances as set out below:

-- The GRP Group may receive a payment from certain insurers based on meeting agreed criteria across the GRP Group.
-We may receive a proportion of any such payment
+- Brown & Brown Europe may receive a payment from certain insurers based on meeting agreed criteria across the Brown & Brown Europe group of companies.
+We may receive a proportion of any such payment.

-- The GRP Group may sometimes be paid Fees for Services.
+- Brown & Brown Europe may sometimes be paid Fees for Services.
 This is a payment made by an insurer in return for the provision of services over and above those covered by the commission paid.

 - Where you pay your premiums by monthly instalments, we receive a payment from the finance provider for introducing you, which is usually a percentage of the amount financed.
 Whilst we may recommend a provider to you, you remain free to make your own choice of premium finance provider.